rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 And that means starting with a language with a language with a `REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
-It's simpler to do that than start talking about editors and make and compilers and linkers and ..., etc.  Using a heavyweight IDE like VisualStudio or Eclipse is not correct at the beginning either.
+It's simpler to do that than start talking about file and editors and make and compilers and linkers and whatever.
+Using a heavyweight IDE like VisualStudio or Eclipse is not correct at the beginning either.
 Yes, they *help* the student but that's because the student really needs help with the massive language structure.

 So my recommended starting language is: **python**.
 Yes, I am bigoted, but I accept that other languages like Ruby may be just as good.
-Javascript, in my opinion, is too unnecessarily hard for beginners, with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.
+Javascript, in my opinion, is too unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.

 Python is a relatively simple language to start with, but it is powerful.
 Much